jakesorce/clubhouse_ruby/README.md

 Use `rake spec` to run the tests.
 Except don't, because they won't work for you yet.
 TODO!

-You can also run `bin/console` for an interactive prompt that will allow you to experiment.
+Once set up, you can also run `bin/console` for an interactive prompt that will allow you to experiment with the wrapper and API responses.

 ## Contributing

-Bug reports and pull requests are (probably unlikely, but) welcome on GitHub at https://github.com/philipcastiglione/clubhouse_ruby.
+Bug reports and pull requests are entirely welcome on GitHub at https://github.com/philipcastiglione/clubhouse_ruby.

 ## License